textileio/community/docs/concepts/index.md

 ## How it works

-Textile peers use p2p messaging patterns to orchestrate shared datasets, or more specifically your chats, contacts, albums, etc. With iCloud or another major cloud provider, you expect these datasets to be synced across your iOS devices.
+Textile peers use p2p messaging patterns to orchestrate shared datasets, or more specifically your chats, contacts, albums, and more.
+With iCloud or another major cloud provider, you expect these datasets to be synced across your iOS devices.
 Additionally, if you've shared a dataset like a playlist or photo album with other users, you would expect changes to be synced with their devices as well.
 You can expect the same with Textile, but without the centralized control of a single organization or government.

 A traditional cloud provider will store your datasets in one, maybe a few, central location(s).
 This means that you _must_ trust the provider won't decide to drop your access, and in some cases, to _not_ view or expose the contents of your datasets.

 In Textile, these types of datasets are called _threads_.
 At the core of every thread is a secret.
 Only peers that possess the secret are able to decrypt thread content or follow linkages.

 !!! hint
     Unlike a blockchain, threads are not based around the idea of consensus.
-Rather, they follow an agent-centric approach similar to [holochain](https://holochain.org/).
+Instead, they follow an agent-centric approach similar to [holochain](https://holochain.org/).
 Each peer has authority over thread access-control and storage.

 Because threads are simply a hash-chain of update messages, or [blocks](/concepts/threads#blocks), they can represent any type of dataset.
 Some blocks point to off-chain data stored on IPFS.
 For example, a set of photos, a PDF, or even an entire website.
-Application developers are able add structure to threads and make them interoperable with other applications by using [schemas](/concepts/threads/files#schemas).
+Application developers are able to add structure to threads and make them interoperable with other applications by using [schemas](/concepts/threads/files#schemas).

 Threads are auto-magically synced with other account peers.
 For example, you may have one peer on your phone, and another on your laptop, both with access to the same account seed (more about accounts [here](/concepts/the-wallet#accounts)).
 Threads can also be shared with other non-account peers (other users).
 In any case, each peer maintains a copy of its threads.
 A p2p messaging protocol keeps all the copies in sync.